stevelorenz/build-vnf/README.md

 ## Introduction ##

-This repository is a collection of programs/tools used for my PhD topic: Ultra Low Latency Network Softwarization.
+This repository is a **collection** of programs/libraries/script tools developed and evaluated for [my PhD](https://cn.ifn.et.tu-dresden.de/chair/staff/zuo-xiang/) topic: Enabling Ultra Low Latency Network Softwarization.

-These programs are used to build, test and evaluate different packet IO and processing tools for implementing Virtualized Network Function (VNFs) on virtual machines or containers.
-The main focus of performance here is the **low latency** (End-to-End service delay).
-Pros and cons of each tool should be studied and latter utilized for building VNF with different requirements.
-For example, firewalls or load balancers can be built using tools that provide high IO speeds but limited computing power.
-For compute-intensive network functions, such as data encryption, network coding or compressed sensing.
-The processing ability and delay performance of the tool should also be considered.
+These programs are used to prototype and evaluate innovation ideas and practical approaches for low latency data and management plane of Virtualized Network Function (VNFs) running inside virtual machines and containers on a COTS server or on programmable data plane switches.
+The main focus of performance here is the **low latency** (End-to-End service delay) and energy efficiency.

 ## Catalog ##